fotinakis/jsonapi-serializers/README.md

 ## Unfinished business

-* Support for the `fields` spec is planned, would love a PR contribution for this.
 * Support for pagination/sorting is unlikely to be supported because it would likely involve coupling to ActiveRecord, but please open an issue if you have ideas of how to support this generically.

 ## Contributing